lsphillips/log2stream/README.md

 #### Formatting log records

-To manipulate log records you will have to pipe the stream of a factory (or logger) into a transform stream.
+To manipulate log records you will have to pipe the stream of a factory (or logger) into a transformation stream.
 A utility is provided to help you achieve this:

 ``` js
 const formatter = log2stream.transform(record =>